librz/blog.realrz.com/README.md

 1. git clone

-- using http (for anyone other than owner of this repo)
+- using http (if you are not owner of this repo)

 ```sh
 git clone https://github.com/librz/blog.realrz.com.git
 ```

-- using ssh (for the owner of this repo)
+- using ssh (if you are the owner of this repo)

 ```sh
 git clone git@github.com:librz/blog.realrz.com.git